-Edmond Ramly, PhD is Assistant Professor at the University of Wisconsin-Madison in the Department of Family Medicine and Community Health and Affiliate Faculty in the Department of Industrial and Systems Engineering.
-His draws on Human Factors Engineering to advance Implementation Science and integration of evidence-based practices into routine workflows to improve population health in outpatient settings.
-His work seeks to balance between standardization and adaptation to local context.
-His research has included the design, implementation, and scale up of the BP Connect and Quit Connect interventions to prevent cardiovascular disease.
-He is currently studying the consequences of rapid telehealth expansion on how evidence-based practices are implemented.
-Dr. Ramly chairs the Macroergonomics Technical Group of the Human Factors and Ergonomics Society and has co-authored an AHRQ/NSF federal report on the intersection of industrial and systems engineering and health care.
+Edmond Ramly, PhD is an Assistant Professor at the University of Wisconsin-Madison in Family Medicine and Community Health and Affiliate Faculty in Industrial and Systems Engineering.
+His work improves healthcare workflows and quality in outpatient settings through Implementation Science and Human Factors.
+His research promotes care that is both evidence-based and human-centered by balancing standardization and adaptation to local context.
+Contributions include the design, implementation, and scale up of systems interventions including BP Connect and Quit Connect to prevent cardiovascular disease, OASIS to reduce antibiotics over-prescribing, and WCCEAL for data-driven quality improvement.
+He is currently developing novel methods to streamline how evidence-based care is implemented and studying the consequences of telehealth expansion for health disparities.
+Dr. Ramly chairs the Macroergonomics Technical Group of the Human Factors and Ergonomics Society and co-authored the AHRQ/NSF federal report on the intersection of industrial and systems engineering and health care.